consuldemocracy/consuldemocracy/docs/en/installation/macos.md

 If we run `psql` again we should now get access to postgres console.
 With `\du` you can see the current users list.

-In case you want to set a password for your user you can make it through postgres console by:
+In case you want to set a password for your user you can make it through the postgres console by:

 ```sql
 ALTER USER your_username WITH PASSWORD 'your_password';